1.4 Youth policy decision-making

 - the Ministry of Economic Affairs and Communications - cooperation regarding the development of e-services for youth and youth entrepreneurial spirit.

-The main themes in the Youth Field Development Plan 2014-2020 are creativity development, entrepreneurship, social inclusion and the development of employability, active participation in the society and decision-making, quality youth policy and development of youth work.
+The main themes in the Youth Sector Development Plan 2021-2035 (Noortevaldkonna arengukava 2021-2035) are creativity and entrepreneurship development, social inclusion, active participation in the society and decision-making, safety of youth, quality youth policy and development of youth work.
 The choice of themes was based on the particular situation of the youth, youth field and the challenges in the society.
-All fields of the EU are covered by the National Youth Strategy on the level of principles, horizontal topics or particular measures.
-Many topics are also covered by other strategies, for example, the Lifelong Learning Strategy, the Integration Strategy, the Health Strategy, etc.
+All fields of priorities as defined at the EU level youth policies, are covered by the National Youth Strategy on the level of principles, horizontal topics or particular measures.
+Many topics are also covered by other strategies, for example, the the Vision of the Civil Society Programme 2030, the Welfare Development Plan 2016-2023, Education Sector Development Plan 2021-2035 (under adoption) etc.

-The main target group for the Youth Field Development plan is according to the Youth Work Act young people aged 7-26.
-The plan does not narrow different measures for specific age groups.
+The main target group for the Youth Sector Development plan is according to the Youth Work Act young people aged 7-26.

 The Education and Youth Board has a wide range of tasks for the implementation of education and youth policy.
 Other tasks of the authority are as following: